ava-labs/hypersdk/docs/tutorials/morpheusvm/5_testing.md

 With the above, our code should work exactly like the version of MorpheusVM found in `examples/`.
-To verify this though, we're going to apply the same workload tests used in MorpheusVM against our VM.
+To verify this though, we're going to apply the same workload/`e2e` tests used in MorpheusVM against our VM.

 This section will consist of the following: